What you NEED to know about Isoflavones and Estrogen

 It's important that you read this article about essiac and red clover before you make a decision on whether or not to try essiac tea.

 Red clover is one of the herbs in essiac tea.
 It also just so happens to be a rich source of isoflavones.
 Why are isoflavones important?

 Furthermore, the amount of red clover included in the formula is exceedingly small.
 Many practitioners spread myths about essiac tea that you're best off using a blend that has the red clover removed.
-However, most of these well-intentioned folks are either not trained in herbs or they are not aware of how tiny the amount of red clover is in this formula.
-Blanket statements that red clover should not be consumed are not fair when considering how small the portions are, and that the herb functions in this case as part a small part of a larger formula.
+However, most of these well-intentioned folks are either not trained in herbs or they are not aware of how little red clover is actually in this formula.
+Blanket statements that red clover should not be consumed are not fair when considering how small the proportion of red clover is, and that the herb functions in this case as part a small part of a larger formula.

 It's similar to saying that a heart patient should not eat celery because it contains sodium.
 One celery stalk has 30 mg of sodium, and most adults have a recommendation of 2000 mg of sodium per day.
 This doesn't mean you shouldn't ever eat celery as a heart patient!
-In fact, produce is one of the best things for health.
-You see, it's not just about what something has - it's how much it has of it, and the source of it (natural sodium present in vegetables is better for you than table salt, for example).
+On the contrary, eating vegetables is one of the very best things you can do for health.
+You see, it's not just about what something has in it - it's how much it contains as well as the source of it (natural sodium present in vegetables is better for you than table salt, for example).

 We hope this information helps!
 Our goal is to provide you with a safe, effective essiac tea blend that comes directly from Rene Caisse's recommendations.
 We have proof of that right here on our site.

 As always, please contact us with any questions or concerns you may have!

 Order Your Own Supply of Genuine Essiac Today.